 **Collaboration in the future workplace**

-The future of work is here now, and thanks to technology and economic shifts, COVID 19 has undeniably pushed transformation forward monumentally.
-So what does collaboration look like in the future workspace?
+The future of work is here now, and thanks to technology and economic shifts, the workplace is undeniably evolving.
+So, what does collaboration look like in the future workspace?

-Given the health concerns COVID 19 uniformly raises, we foresee the future workspace will be a hybrid of in-office and remote work.
+We foresee the future workspace as a hybrid of in-office and remote work.
 With collaboration straddling safe physical proximity and virtual connections, don’t be surprised to see a virtual-first prioritisation of communication channels and methods.

 **The challenges of collaboration in the future workplace**